 Is Watermelon Good For Dogs?

-As for the fruit itself (or flesh), watermelon contains vitamins A, B6, C, and is rich in potassium, adding up to a healthy snack for your dog.
+Yes, watermelon is a fantastic treat for your furry buddy!
+It contains vitamins A, B6, and C and is rich in potassium, making it a healthy snack for your dog.
 While the fiber content in watermelon is not high, the amount present helps with sugar absorption.
-Additionally, they call it watermelon for good reason.
-Watermelon is 92% water, meaning a cube or two of the fruit on a hot day will hydrate your pet almost as well as plain water.
+Also, they call it watermelon for good reason.
+It's 92% water, meaning a cube or two of it on a hot day will hydrate your pet almost as well as plain water.

-Watermelon and other treats should make up no more than 10% of your pet's daily caloric intake.
-The best time to feed your dog watermelon is during hot months.
-This is typically when the animal will be outside for extended periods!
+Watermelon and other treats should make up no more than 10% of your dog's daily caloric intake.
+The best time to feed your dog watermelon is during hot months, so they can cool off while enjoying a tasty treat.

 Can Watermelon Give My Dog Diarrhea?